EgbieAndersonUku1/virtualDashboardFrontEndTest/readme.md

 self.assertEqual(driver.find_element(By.ID, "profile_form").is_displayed(), True)
 ```

-If an admin later changes the ID to `"profile"`, every test that references `"profile_form"` will break.
+If an `admin` later changes the ID to `"profile"`, every test that references `"profile_form"` will break.

 Now, you might be tempted to use your IDE's search-and-replace to update all instances.
-However, this is risky, especially if other elements or variable names also include the word `"profile"` — it can lead to unintended changes even within the Python files themselves, potentially causing bugs or breaking test logic.
+However, this is risky, especially if other elements or variable names also include the word `"profile"` — it can lead to unintended changes even within the Python files themselves if they have `"profile"` within them, potentially causing bugs or breaking test logic.

 To avoid this, selectors are stored in one place (the Page Elements module).
 Page Objects reference those selectors using **dot notation**, e.g.: